 We humans, truly have the ultimate power over our bodies and our health by what we put into them–or don’t put into them.

 I went back to school to study for a BSN in nursing and to better and more fully understand human biology, nutrition, health and disease.
-And, I just recently completed my Masters of Science in Nursing and Public Health (at age 60).
-I am still contemplating a PhD one of these days.
+And, I just recently completed my Masters of Science in Nursing and Public Health.
+I am still contemplating a PhD.
 You are never too old to learn–in fact, learning and growing keeps your mind younger.

 I’ve written six books on diet and health that have sold thousands–even hundreds of thousands of copies all over the world.
 I am an expert on diet and health, and want to share that knowledge with you.